TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 .. tip::

-    These options are allways available.
+    These options are always available.
 Integrators can use them to configure the behaviour, even if not intended or provided by the author of the extension.

 **plugin.tx_[lowercasedextensionname]**